GoodSync Connect Manual

 Mediated and Direct Addressing

-To address a GoodSync Server you can use:
+- To address a GoodSync Server (gs-server) you can use:

-Uses Mediator and Forwarder to arrange connection from Client to Server.
+Uses Mediator and Forwarder to arrange connection from a Client to the Server.

-Used when Server does not have a static IP address, connects via NAT, WiFi, has security software.
+Mediated addressing is used when the Server does not have a static IP address, connects via NAT, or Wi-Fi, or has security software.

-Server must have static IP name or address.
+The Server must have a static IP name or address.

 Client to Server connection must be arranged by you, it is always direct.